• Skip to primary navigation

 Lost and Found - Alone - sermo humilis

 It’s the human condition.
-We are terrified by God, we are terrified by each other and we are terrified by loneliness.
-It’s the reason Jesus came into this world and it’s the reason we killed Him.
+We are terrified by God, we are terrified by each other, and we are terrified by loneliness.
+It’s the reason Jesus came into this world, and it’s the reason we killed Him.
 It’s also the reason we need Him.

-Kids, they love humanity.
+Kids love humanity.
 They long to crash into one another.
 They will sardine themselves into a single carriage leaving the rest of the train empty just so they can be together.

 Location matters.
 Humanity cannot be truly loved from a distance.
 Yes, we ought to send our gifts to the needy and the poor.
 But how can it be said that we love humanity when we help the Syrian whom we have not seen, yet ignore the widow next door whom we have seen?